 The US Department of State’s Bureau of Consular Affairs is an agency tasked with protecting the lives and interests of US expats overseas.
 You may be familiar with them if you or someone you know has experienced births, deaths, disasters, arrests, or medical emergencies during your time abroad.
 Infrequently, they release data about how many expats are estimated to currently live abroad.
 We’ve extrapolated these numbers with the growing number of citizenship renunciations; find out what the trends say!

-The ever-increasing number of expats means that you are in good company.
-The global economy continues to create jobs with unprecedented flexibility – so more people than ever are choosing to reside in different countries.
-Expat opinions are impacting politics in a major way and expat issues have more visibility than ever before.
+The ever-increasing number of (estimated) expats means that you are in good company.
+The global economy continues to create jobs with unprecedented flexibility – so, more people than ever are choosing to reside in different countries.
+Expat opinions are impacting politics in a major way, and expat issues have more visibility than ever before.
 However, expat tax issues are not going away any time soon.

 Have Questions About Your Expat Taxes?